grafana/loki/docs/sources/best-practices/_index.md

 ```

 But what if the application itself generated logs that were out of order?
 Well, I'm afraid this is a problem.
 If you are extracting the timestamp from the log line with something like [the Promtail pipeline stage](https://grafana.com/docs/loki/latest/clients/promtail/stages/timestamp/), you could instead _not_ do this and let Promtail assign a timestamp to the log lines.
 Or you can hopefully fix it in the application itself.

-But I want Loki to fix this!
-Why can’t you buffer streams and re-order them for me?!
-To be honest, because this would add a lot of memory overhead and complication to Loki, and as has been a common thread in this post, we want Loki to be simple and cost-effective.
-Ideally we would want to improve our clients to do some basic buffering and sorting as this seems a better place to solve this problem.

 It's also worth noting that the batching nature of the Loki push API can lead to some instances of out of order errors being received which are really false positives.
 (Perhaps a batch partially succeeded and was present; or anything that previously succeeded would return an out of order entry; or anything new would be accepted.)